EarthScope/ringserver/doc/ringserver.md

 <p >After a WebSocket connection has been initiated with either the <b>seedlink</b> or <b>datalink</b> end points, the requested protocol is supported exactly as it would be normally with the addition of WebSocket framing.
 Each server command should be contained in a single WebSocket frame, independent of other commands.</p>

+<p >Custom HTTP headers may be included in HTTP responses using the <b>HTTPHeader</b> config file parameter.
+This can be used, for example, to enable cross-site HTTP requests via Cross-Origin Resource Sharing (CORS).</p>

 ## <a id='mini-seed-archiving'>Mini-Seed Archiving</a>

 <p >Using either the <b>-MSWRITE</b> command line option or the <b>MSeedWrite</b> config file parameter the server can be configured to write all Mini-SEED data records received via DataLink to a user defined directory and file structure.
 The archive <i>format</i> argument is expanded for each packet processed using the following flags:</p>